roblanf/phypapers/README.md

 1. Copy this link: https://peerj.com/preprints/index.rss2
 2. Follow steps 2 to 8 in section 4, above, pasting the above peerj link into the URL box
-3. Under the 'Filters' tab, add your search terms (this example: 'phylogenetics, phylogenomics')
+3. Under the 'Filters' tab, add your search terms (this example: 'phylogenetics, phylogenomics' and a few related terms)
 4. Click 'save source'

 ## A few thoughts